 A: Accepted abstracts will be published in the October HEPATOLOGY journal supplement, which will be available in print and posted online through Wiley (navigate from the AASLD homepage – Publications tab – HEPATOLOGY – Find Issues – select the Issue you are seeking).

-Abstracts will also be available on The Liver Meeting® app (available in October).
+Abstracts will also be available in The Liver Meeting® app (available in October).

-Late-Breaking abstracts will be published in the December issue of HEPATOLOGY (print and online), and will be available in The Liver Meeting® app at the start of the Meeting.
+Late-Breaking abstracts will be published in the December issue of HEPATOLOGY (print and online), and will be available in the online planner of The Liver Meeting® app in mid-October.

 Q: How can I access abstracts submitted as part of a previous Liver Meeting®?